 To see how plaque limits blood flow, view our interactive PAD library.

-What happens is this: First, plaque builds up enough to narrow an artery, which chokes off blood flow.
-Next, if that plaque becomes brittle or inflamed, it may rupture, triggering a blood clot to form.
-A clot can further narrow the artery, or completely block it.
+First, plaque builds up enough to narrow an artery, which reduces blood flow.
+Next, if that plaque becomes brittle or inflamed, it may rupture, causing a blood clot to form.
+A clot can further narrow the artery or completely block it.

 If the blockage occurs in a carotid artery, it can cause a stroke.

 It’s important to learn the facts about PAD.
-As with any disease, the more you understand, the more you’ll be able to help your doctor make an early diagnosis.
-PAD has common symptoms, but many people with PAD never have any symptoms at all.
+The more you understand, the more you can help your doctor make an early diagnosis.
+PAD has common symptoms, but many people with PAD never have any symptoms.

 Talk to your doctor and take control of your cardiovascular health.

 Our online community of patients, survivors and caregivers is here to keep you going no matter the obstacles.
 We’ve been there, and we won’t let you go it alone.